-Welcome to our complete guide to puppy worms.
-From symptoms to diagnosis, treatment and prevention.
+A complete guide to puppy worms.
+From symptoms to treatment and prevention.
 How to get rid of worms in puppies, worm medicine and puppy worming schedules.

 You’ve brought home your adorable new puppy.
-Puppies are cute, active, playful and often full of worms.
+Puppies are cute, active, playful – and often full of worms.

 Puppy worms symptoms

-You can’t miss the telltale symptoms of a puppy throwing up worms or a puppy pooping worms.
+Obviously you can’t miss the telltale signs of a puppy throwing up worms, or worms in puppy poop.

-Roundworms are among the most common type of puppy worms.
-Puppies get these worms from their mothers.
+Roundworms are the most common type of puppy worms and they can also infect humans.

 Adult dogs can often fight the effects of roundworms, but that’s not the case with puppies and their immature immune systems.